ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch06.md

 make a final decision.
 Members in a committee often have different backgrounds and experiences.
 While they tend to agree on basic decisions, they can overrule bad decisions by majority rule.
-This doesnâ€™t mean that the majority of experts is always right, but there is a good chance that the majority of the committee is more often right, on average, than every single member.
+This doesn't mean that the majority of experts is always right, but there is a good chance that the majority of the committee is more often right, on average, than every single member.